'Love, Simon' Is Your Typical Glossy, Hollywood, Teenage, Gay Rom-Com

 On why this story is still important now, despite criticism within the gay community that gay media visibility is already sufficiently high

 I would say for a couple reasons.
-One is for everything you said when you asked me at the beginning: There hasn't been a movie like this, you know?
-I wish we were doing some of this kind of stuff on TV 15 years ago.
+One is for everything you said when you asked me at the beginning: There hasn't been a movie like this, you know? ...
+We were doing some of this kind of stuff on TV 15 years ago.
 And I don't know why people who make big budget movies haven't focused on stories like this — I was just so grateful as a gay person and as an artist that they were, and that I got to be part of one.
 So I think one is just: Representation in general is just really important.

 I think, two is ...
 I'm smart enough to let kids speak for themselves, but I think there's a lot of kids in the country who would differ with that statement.
 I think that they feel, many of them at least as we've taken the movie around — you know, we've gone to some states where we've brought the movie, and people have driven 2-3 hours just to come see us and see the film, and high school GSAs [gay-straight alliances] are busing to it together, and just kids wanting to go back again, maybe bring their parents as a point of entry, of conversation, and parents of LGBT kids wanting to go ...
 So I don't know.
 My experience has been different than that — that the audience is so desirous for it.